 The whole process starts online.
 A charity team messages GoldPaid on WhatsApp with photos, gets a first view, and only then asks for a free prepaid Royal Mail Special Delivery label.
 Aberdare addresses sit in the CF44 postcode area.

-Royal Mail Special Delivery Guaranteed is a tracked, insured service that aims to reach GB mainland addresses on the next working day, so a parcel handed over at a local Post Office is followed from collection to arrival.
+Royal Mail Special Delivery Guaranteed is a tracked, signed-for service that aims to reach GB mainland addresses on the next working day, so a parcel handed over at a local Post Office is followed from collection to arrival.
 The nearest city with a specialist precious-metal buyer is Cardiff, roughly 23 miles south and about a 36 minute drive down the valley.

 Closing the shop for half a day to make that trip, then carrying valuables back, is not a practical use of a small charity team.
 The prepaid label removes the journey: the parcel travels safely, and the valuation work happens once it arrives.